Geeksltd/Programming.Tips/docs/Methods.md

 ### You are a storyteller

-&nbsp;&nbsp; When developing any system, you are designing a language to describe the domain of that project.
+When developing any system, you are designing a language to describe the domain of that project.
 Functions are the verbs of that language, and classes are the nouns.
 Together, they are a Domain-Specific-Language.

 **The art of programming is, and has always been, the art of language design.**